bencode/logseq-runit-plugin/README.md

 (factorial 5)
 ```

-sci provides a safe, sandboxed environment for executing Clojure code with most of the core ClojureScript functionality available.
+SCI provides a safe, sandboxed environment for executing Clojure code with most of the core ClojureScript functionality available.

 ## Development

-- Clone the repo and run `pnpm install`.
+- Clone the repo and run `pnpm install`
-- Use `pnpm dev` to start development with hot reload.
+- Use `pnpm dev` to start development with hot reload
-- Build for production with `pnpm build`.
+- Build for production with `pnpm build`

 ## Acknowledgments

 Special thanks to [Klipse](https://github.com/viebel/klipse) for inspiration.
 Originally, I wanted to integrate Klipse directly, but due to some technical limitations, I implemented a simplified "code runner" based on some of Klipse's ideas.

-**Note:**
-Currently, code execution happens when the code editor loses focus, which is less interactive compared to Klipse.
+**Note:** Currently, code execution happens when the code editor loses focus, which is less interactive compared to Klipse.

 ## License